conorr/clamshell/README.md

     c.start()
 ```

-Running the script starts a minimal command-line interface, with `say_meow` and `add` exposed to it:
+Running the script starts a minimal command-line interface, exposing the methods we passed to the `Consoll` constuctor:

     $ python cat.py
     >> say_meow